-We hope you are all safe and well in what are definitely strange times for us all.
-As you will already know, we are the Year 5 teachers and will be supported by Mrs Gormusoglu and Mrs Price.
-Mrs Bennett will also be working with us in Year 5, and will help support different groups of children across the year group.
+Hello and welcome from us all to Year 5.
+As you will already know, we are the Year 5 teachers and will be supported by Mrs G, Mrs Phipps and Mrs Price.
+Mrs Bowen will also be working with us in Year 5, and will help support different groups of children across the year group.

 As we are limited with space in the mobiles, we ask that you support us by ensuring we maximise the space, as much as possible.
 Therefore, we are asking that you only bring with you a coat, and that anything else is brought in a drawstring bag (lunch box and reading book and reading journal).

 We have found that rucksacks can be too big and bulky for this area so we request that you do not have these in school with you.
 We will supply you with a plain drawstring bag free of charge on the first day back (we have an assortment of colours) but you can buy a sportier one if you want.
 We are not supplying water bottles so you need to bring a drink of water in with you for throughout the day.

 Full P.E kit will now be worn to school on your designated P.E day, so there will be no need to change at school.
 For the Autumn Term and first half of Spring Term Year 5 will be swimming.
 On those days please arrive at school in P.E. kit with your swimming costume on underneath your kit.
 You will need to bring clean, dry underwear on those days.

 In the autumn term we have lots of interesting topics to study.
 In history you will be learning all about the Anglo-Saxons and how these different tribes invaded Britain.
 If you prefer Science, we will be finding out, through a range of scientific experiments, the properties of different materials and how this will define their purpose.
 In English, we will start with James and the Giant Peach and in Maths we will begin with Place Value and will work on ensuring we have the core Year 4 mathematical skills to build on in Year 5.